aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 UPDATE mylab.weather SET max_temp = 10.00 where id='USC00103882';
 ```

-[*Q1*] uses a filter using the column “*id*”.
+[*Q1*] uses a filter using the column `id`.
 Now check the explain plan of the query and it should look like below:

 ```sql
   EXPLAIN UPDATE mylab.weather SET max_temp = 10.00 where id='USC00103882';